mektigboy/ReportsAnalysis/ELASTICDAO.md

 Gaining full access to the DAO ecosystem data is also possible by changing the `daoModelAddress` ﬁeld to an attacker-controlled proxy contract.
 This attack vector allows attackers to mint inﬁnite tokens for themselves and potentially break all DAOs created by the ElasticDAO system.

+### [H-03] Inﬁnite minting of tokens by exploiting eternal storage pattern on Token.sol

+An attacker can change the expected DAO address to their own address in the `models/Token.sol` contract.
+The attacker can change the token parameters so that they receive much more ETH for their shares when exiting from the DAO.
+Attackers could also steal all funds from the DAO, effectively breaking ElasticDAO’s model.

+### [H-04] Conﬁgurator contract allows inﬁnite minting of tokens

+Even if a configurator address is hard-coded in the `Ecosystem.sol` contract, attackers can call the `buildToken` function on the `services/Configurator.sol` contract and change nearly all of the parameters to be attacker-controlled.
+The attacker bypasses the authorization check and gains write access to fields of the DAO ecosystem.